pokusio/le-defi/README.md

 ## The broken list

-* **The Helm project** provides a set of "curated" charts :!
+* **The Helm project/ethereum** provides a set of "curated" charts :!
-  * published in their "curated charts" a broken recipe about `ethereum` (a tehnology I have suspicions about, because I have found many such resouces, where "it fianlly doesnot work at all" )  : cccc
+  * published in their "curated charts" a broken recipe about `ethereum`, which does not work : cccc